 Each course day starts with lectures in the morning followed by computer exercises.
 During the computer exercises various ways to explore missing data problems as well as the application of simple and more advanced missing data methods as Multiple Imputation will be trained using SPSS and R(Studio) software.
 During the computer exercises you will work with real epidemiological and medical datasets.

 Missing data consequencesLectures:

 Missing data solutionsLectures:

 SPSS and R(Studio) software.

 The course is designed for PhD-students, practitioners and applied researchers working in the field of epidemiology, medicine, public health, psychology, human movement sciences.
-The course is designed for everybody who wants to learn about missing data because missing data may be present in your own research and you are going to start with your data analysis or you want to learn how to judge other articles or research grants who report missing data.
+The course is designed for everybody who wants to learn about missing data, because missing data may be present in your own research and you are going to start with your data analysis, or you want to learn how to judge other articles or research grants that report missing data.
 It is also important to be able to judge the impact of missing data for practice-related research.